GuillemPejo/GUIDE_ANDROID_INTERVIEWS/README.md

   * **IntentService** is a base class for Services that handle asynchronous requests (expressed as Intents) on demand.
 Clients send requests through startService(Intent) calls; the service is started as needed, handles each Intent in turn using a worker thread, and stops itself when it runs out of work.
   * A **thread** is a single sequential flow of control within a program.
 Threads can be thought of as mini-processes running within a main process.

+* **When to use a service and when to use a thread?**
+    - We will use a Thread when we want to perform background operations when application is running in foreground.
+We will use a service even when the application is not running.

 * **What are Handlers?**</br>
+    - A Handler allows you to send and process Message and Runnable objects associated with a thread's MessageQueue.
+Each Handler instance is associated with a single thread and that thread's message queue.
+When you create a new Handler, it is bound to the thread / message queue of the thread that is creating it -- from that point on, it will deliver messages and runnables to that message queue and execute them as they come out of the message queue.
+We will generally use handler class when we want to repeat task every few seconds.

-  - Handlers are objects for managing threads.
+    Handlers are objects for managing threads.
 It receives messages and writes code on how to handle the message.
 They run outside of the activity’s lifecycle, so they need to be cleaned up properly or else you will have thread leaks.

     Handlers allow communicating between the background thread and the main thread.